pieterjanvc/seq2mgs/readme.txt

   * Make sure to configure the tool before using it! https://github.com/ncbi/sra-tools/wiki/03.-Quick-Toolkit-Configuration
   NOTE: if you run this under a different user or root, you need to configure again
+  * The default location for saving the data is SRAdownloads/ in the SEQ2MGS folder This can be changed in the settings.txt file

 Optional software
 - pigz
   * If installed, faster zipping with multi-cores

-IMPORTANT: Update the paths to all dependencies in the 'settings.txt' file if they are not in the default PATH
+IMPORTANT: Make sure all dependencies are in the $PATH variable
+	i.e. Rscript, sqlite3, bbmap/ and sratoolkit/

 -- END SETUP.SH ---